By Pat Edwards and Jo-Brew

 Mountain Roads in July, vintage postcard courtesy of Curtis Irish.

 In the early part of the 20th century, travel through and between the Pacific Coast states of Washington, Oregon, and California was cumbersome.
-Towns and developing cities were connected haphazardly, and, for the most part, the roads were still dirt trails wending through all types of terrain.
+Towns and developing cities were haphazardly connected, and, for the most part, the roads were still dirt trails wending through all kinds of terrain.
 In the fall and winter months, after the rains began, especially in the Pacific Northwest, these tracks became muddy quagmires that even horses, mules, and wagons had trouble navigating.
-To the dismay of local residents of small towns, the newfangled machines called automobiles that Henry Ford and his colleagues began building were beginning to appear and catch on in popularity.
+To the dismay of small-town residents, the newfangled machines called automobiles that Henry Ford and his colleagues began building were beginning to appear and gain popularity.
 Unfortunately, they were frequently jacked up on blocks and stored away during the wet autumns, winters, and springs when the roads became impassable.

 As the love affair with the automobile began to take hold, more and more people began petitioning for a main highway that would not only run through the whole State of Oregon from north to south but also connect it to its neighbors in Washington and California.
 The same movement was happening in those states, too, and the dream to join the whole West Coast gained momentum.

 In 1913, Oregon Governor Oswald West turned the first shovelful of dirt on the Siskiyou Pass to mark the beginning of the construction of that long-dreamed-of Pacific Highway through Oregon.
 At the time, the whole State of Oregon had only 25 miles of paved road.
-Even after the highway construction had begun, it was mainly dirt and gravel for quite some time.
+Even after the construction of the highway began, it was mainly dirt and gravel for quite some time.
 Federal money did not pour into the project until 1921.
-Until then, it was up to the counties along the route to come up with the funding to build the roads through each of their areas.
+Until then, it was up to the counties along the route to raise the funds to build roads through their areas.
 By its completion in 1926, however, it was adopted as U.S. Highway 99 and was declared the longest-improved highway in the country by 1928.

 The route of the Pacific Highway, later known as U.S. Highway 99, had its beginnings long before the gold rush and westward expansion of white settlers.
 The Native American tribes roamed throughout the area for centuries, establishing their own routes to winter and summer lodgings and areas where fish and game were plentiful and their favorite plants – camas roots, acorns, hazelnuts, fruits, and berries – could readily be found during their seasons of harvest.
 Most of those original routes followed animal trails.
 For centuries, the migrating herds of deer and elk had found the most expedient way to traverse the mountains and valleys.

-Once the French Canadian fur traders of the Hudson’s Bay Company, the gold miners, and, eventually, the white settlers arrived, they also used many of the Indian trails to find the easiest ways to travel with their wagons and on horseback.
+Once the French Canadian fur traders of the Hudson’s Bay Company, the gold miners, and, eventually, the white settlers arrived, they also used many of the Indian trails to find the easiest routes for their wagons and horses.

-These early trails eventually became stagecoach roads when the increasing need to transport settlers, commodities, and mail from one locale to another became necessary.
+These early trails eventually became stagecoach roads as the need to transport settlers, commodities, and mail from one locale to another grew.

-As part of the Pacific Railway Act of 1862, which was later modified in 1866, the federal government began to offer land grants to the California and Oregon Railroad of California and a company designated by the Oregon Legislature to build a railroad line connecting California and Oregon.
-When completed in 1887, the railroad provided most shipping and passenger travel between Washington and California through Oregon’s interior.
-However, steamships on the Willamette River were also used until U.S. Highway 99 was developed and improved.
+As part of the Pacific Railway Act of 1862, later modified in 1866, the federal government began offering land grants to the California and Oregon Railroad of California and to a company designated by the Oregon Legislature to build a railroad line connecting California and Oregon.
+When completed in 1887, the railroad provided most of the shipping and passenger travel between Washington and California via Oregon’s interior.
+However, steamships on the Willamette River continued to operate until U.S. Highway 99 was developed and improved.

 The railroads began cutting down on passenger service, and automobile-related businesses began blossoming along U.S. Highway 99.
 Gas stations, auto courts/motels, and other businesses began appearing.
-Towns along the routes began growing and prospering.
+Towns along the routes began to grow and prosper.
 Many of the “Main Streets” were U.S. Highway 99.
-There were instances where the business districts of whole towns were changed to accommodate the tourist and commercial traffic generated by the highway.
+There were instances in which the business districts of entire towns were changed to accommodate the tourist and commercial traffic generated by the highway.

-During the mid-1920s and 1930s, when the airplane first became an obsession with the public, when distance and endurance records were constantly being reset, and Charles Lindberg was the national hero, the Richfield Oil Company of California came up with an advertising scheme called the “Lane of Light.”
-It not only provided a valuable service to automobile drivers but to private pilots, as well.
+During the mid-1920s and 1930s, when the airplane first became an obsession with the public, distance and endurance records were constantly being reset, and Charles Lindbergh was the national hero, the Richfield Oil Company of California developed an advertising scheme called the “Lane of Light.”
+It not only provided a valuable service to automobile drivers but also to private pilots.
 At that time, it was common practice for pilots of those early planes to follow highways and railroad lines, using them as their primary means of navigation.
 The noses of the early planes were so long that the pilots could not see over them, so it was necessary to look down over the side door.
 Radar and guidance systems were a thing of the future, so they had to “fly by the seat of their pants.”
 U.S. Highway 99 became the central aviation flyway in Oregon during this time.

 The gas stations were spaced less than 100 miles apart along U.S. Highway 99, so automobile drivers would be approaching the next station when their fuel gauges were nearing empty.

-Near each of the buildings, a 125-foot steel tower was assembled.
-It had a beacon on top and neon letters placed on one side of the tower spelled “Richfield;” on the opposite side was the name of the nearest town where it was located.
+Near each building, a 125-foot steel tower was assembled.
+It had a beacon on top, and neon letters placed on one side of the tower spelled “Richfield;” on the opposite side was the name of the nearest town where it was located.
 Some of the properties had airfields for small planes to land, and hotels were planned for others… some had both.
 The company planned to make these sites a small community in themselves.
 Richfield owned them, but generally, they did not operate them.
 In most cases, they were leased to local businessmen.

-The Norman-style buildings themselves were comfortable and luxurious, incorporating “lounging rooms” for men in one wing and women in another.
+The Norman-style buildings were comfortable and luxurious, with “lounging rooms” for men in one wing and for women in another.
 They each had a salesroom and a canopy over the gas pumps.
 The grounds around them were landscaped to attract business.

-Unfortunately, the Great Depression sent that division of the Richfield Company into receivership, and many stations were closed or put to other uses.
+Unfortunately, the Great Depression sent the Richfield Company’s division into receivership, and many stations were closed or put to other uses.

 The ‘Loop the Loop’ section of the Pacific Highway in the Siskiyou Mountains south of Ashland.
 Photo courtesy of OSU Special Collections & Archives, Gerald W. Williams Collection.

-The route of the highway itself, beginning at the California border, traversed the majestic snow-covered Siskiyou Pass as it wends its way into the cultural town of Ashland, Oregon, which hosts its very popular Shakespearean Festival each year.
+The highway itself, beginning at the California border, traverses the majestic snow-covered Siskiyou Pass as it winds into the cultural town of Ashland, Oregon, which hosts its very popular Shakespearean Festival each year.

-After leaving the Valley of the Rogue, it enters the heavily-forested southern end of the Umpqua Valley.
-Surrounded by steep rocky terrain and the vast Umpqua National Forest, there were not a lot of options for laying the route of U.S. Highway 99 other than through Canyonville, which is steeped in the Native American history of the Cow Creek Tribe.
+After leaving the Valley of the Rogue, it enters the heavily forested southern end of the Umpqua Valley.
+Surrounded by steep, rocky terrain and the vast Umpqua National Forest, there were not many options for routing U.S. Highway 99 other than through Canyonville, which is steeped in the Native American history of the Cow Creek Tribe.

-As the highway passes northward, the Umpqua Valley broadens, and the terrain of rolling green hills with clusters of oak and hardwood trees gives the traveler a different flavor of Oregon.
-In this section, there are many ranches raising cattle and sheep, and more and more, the traveler will see signs that they are entering wine country.
+As the highway passes northward, the Umpqua Valley broadens, and the rolling green hills, dotted with oak and hardwood trees, offer a different flavor of Oregon.
+In this section, many ranches raise cattle and sheep, and as the traveler travels farther, they will see more signs indicating they are entering wine country.
 Douglas County’s largest city and County Seat is in Roseburg, which, in 1959, lost 14 lives and many city blocks of its downtown area when a dynamite truck exploded.
-The downtown retail core of the city was literally destroyed.
+The city’s downtown retail core was literally destroyed.

 Traveling further north, as one nears the Eugene/Springfield area from the south, the highway passes through major forests of Douglas Fir and gold mines in the Bohemia Mining District near Cottage Grove.
 It then makes the rest of the journey to the Washington border by following the mighty Willamette River, which turns north after flowing from the Cascade Range to the east.
 The vast Willamette Valley hosts Oregon’s largest cities and some of its smallest towns.

 The original route of U.S. Highway 99 took motorists along the east side of the Willamette River, but there were few places to cross to the west.
-Soon those who lived on the west side began petitioning for a western route, and in about 1930, the highway split at the town of Junction City and joined with “Highway 3,” becoming U.S. Highway 99W.
+Soon, those living on the west side began petitioning for a western route, and in about 1930, the highway split at Junction City and joined with “Highway 3,” becoming U.S. Highway 99W.

 The highway takes you through huge grass seed and grain production acreages, which also host large herds of sheep during the fall and winter months.
-Further north, on the east side, is the French Prairie area which produces much of the state’s agricultural crops.
-The west side, going through Corvallis, McMinnville, and into Portland, are huge bases for wine production.
+Further north, on the east side, is the French Prairie area, which produces much of the state’s crops.
+The west side, running through Corvallis, McMinnville, and into Portland, is a central wine-producing region.

 U.S. Highway 99’s east and west routes join in Oregon’s largest city, Portland, a short way south from the Interstate Bridge over the Columbia River into Washington.